 Then you double down on the outlets that are MEASURABLY producing the best results for you.
 Measurably being the keyword here, and the main reason I love social media so much.
 Through social media (and other 3rd party tools) we can quantifiably associate things like sales with the content/posts we create.

-Now, before we discuss the 6 reasons you need a social strategy…
+Now, before we discuss the six reasons, you need a social strategy…

-Allow me to highlight some very important numbers from 2017 that ALL business owners need to be aware of.
+Allow me to highlight some significant numbers from 2017 that ALL business owners need to be aware of.

 That’s over 2 hours a day!

 The potential to present useful, informative, or entertaining content that resonates with your potential customers only continues to grow.

 There are certainly people who believe the golden age of Facebook has been tapped out and it’s time to look elsewhere.
 Someday that may very well be the case, but that day is not today.
 We are still in a time where Facebook ads hold an immense amount of potential for small business owners.

 Have you created your own Facebook business page yet?
 If you haven’t done so…make that the first thing you do in the new year.

 YouTube reaches to ages of 18-34 and 18-49 year old users more prominently than any other social network

 With attention continuing to build on Facebook, YouTube is often overlooked.
 If your buyer persona falls within those age ranges, I would be remiss if I didn’t advocate experimenting with a YouTube pre-roll ad.